 Annual profit and taxes

-The increase in aggregate net income and a slight decrease in operating expenses caused gross operating profit to rise by 18.3% year-on-year in 2020.
-After value adjustments and taxes, the annual profits of banks in Switzerland totalled around CHF 13.7 bn.
+The slight increase in aggregate net income and stable operating expenses caused gross operating profit to rise by 3.1% year-on-year in 2021.
+After value adjustments and taxes, the annual profits of the banks in Switzerland totalled around CHF 7.8 bn.

-Operating expenses, which are made up of personnel expenses and general and administrative expenses, were cut slightly (by 1.0%) year-on-year, while aggregate net income rose by 3.8%.
-This led to a gross operating profit CHF 4.2 bn higher than in 2019.
-After deduction of depreciation, amortisation, value adjustments and provisions, the Swiss banks’ operating result was CHF 14.5 bn.
-The resulting annual profit was more or less in line with previous years at CHF 13.7 bn.
-The banks paid slightly less tax in 2020 (CHF 1.9 bn, compared with CHF 2.3 bn in 2019).
+Operating expenses, which are made up of personnel expenses and general and administrative expenses, remained stable (up 0.3%) year-on-year, while aggregate net income posted a slight rise of 1.4%.
+This led to a gross operating profit CHF 0.8 bn higher than in 2020.
+After deduction of depreciation, amortisation, value adjustments and provisions, the Swiss banks’ operating result was CHF 9 bn (down 37.8%).
+This much lower result was driven primarily by the sharp increase in depreciation, amortisation and provisions at the big banks in connection with the US hedge fund Archegos Capital Management and the financial services provider Greensill Capital.
+The overall annual profit (result of the period) fell from CHF 13.7 bn in 2020 to CHF 7.8 bn in 2021.
+The banks paid significantly more tax in 2021 (CHF 2.6 bn, compared with CHF 1.9 bn in 2020).

 Following a pronounced recovery in 2021, economic trends have been fraught with uncertainty in 2022.
 SECO forecasts GDP growth of 2.6% for the year as a whole.
 The SNB hiked its headline interest rate in June 2022 for the first time in 15 years.